JueK3y-Prv/Project-JueK3y/README.md

 ## What is the URL of the website?
 The official domain for the website is [juek3y.com](https://juek3y.com).
 <br>However, the website can also be accessed as a Netlify subdomain via [juek3y.netlify.app](https://juek3y.netlify.app).
-<br>However, this is not an official way and will be used as an automatic redirect to the main domain in the near future.
+<br>**This is not an official way and will be used as an automatic redirect to the main domain in the near future.**

 <br>

-## The website only works incorrectly for me / I have found errors
+## You have found an error in the code or the page is behaving incorrectly?
 This may well occur in an unfinished website.
-<br>I would appreciate it if you would then open a [new issue](https://github.com/JueK3y/juek3y.com/issues/new) so I can take care of the bug.
+<br>I would appreciate it if you would then open a [new issue](https://github.com/JueK3y/Project-JueK3y/issues/new) so I can take care of the bug.

+_<br>Please keep in mind that you can only report technical errors (e.g. 404 errors) here.
+<br>All other problems, such as accessibility problems (i.e. visual things) can be reported [on the official JueK3yOrg info sheet](https://github.com/JueK3yOrg/Project-JueK3y/issues)._

 <br>Thanks for your help!

 <br>